dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Architecture

 Core to realising FluidCloud are the following components: The ‘CloudConduit’ handles and coordinates the overall relocation (possibly partial) of the service instance.
 Viaducts form a ‘path’ between cloud providers (if needed with underlying support of the network).
 The CloudConduit is responsible for setting up the ‘Viaduct’.
 Within Viaducts, ‘Migrators’ are placed on these to adapt the Application, it’s environment and if necessary data as it relocates through the Viaduct.
 In order to relocate a service efficiently the CloudConduit can establish multiple Viaducts.
 The CloudConduit analyses the service to be relocated and based on that it uses the ‘Broker’ to find suitable replacement providers.
 Based on the replacement providers the CloudConduit uses the Broker again to find suitable Migrators to aid the relocation process.
-The following diagram shows the proposed high-level proposal:
+Figure 1 shows the proposed high-level proposal.

 ![Conceptual Overview][]